GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Indeed, a knowledge graph, being an instantiation of shared vocabularies (e.g. RDFS/OWL ontologies and controlled vocabularies in SKOS syntax), sharing incident signatures can be done without revealing infrastructure details (e.g. hostname, IP address), but rather the abstract representation of the network (i.e. the class of the knowledge graph entities and relationships, such as "server" or "router", and or "IPoWDM link").

 The remainder of this document is organized as follows.
-Firstly, the concept of a *meta-knowledge graph* is introduced to leverage existing network infrastructure descriptions in YANG format and enable abstract reasoning on network behaviors.
+Firstly, the concept of an *ITSM-KG* is introduced to leverage existing network infrastructure descriptions in YANG format and enable abstract reasoning on network behaviors.
 Secondly, an experiment is proposed to assess the potential of the meta-knowledge graph in improving network quality and designs.
 In addition to the main parts of the proposal, the document also covers data integration and data federation architectures in the Security Considerations section.
 This section specifically addresses the handling of event data streams and the provision of a unified view for different stakeholders.